milibiswas/taxonomy-enrichment/README.md

 2. Once the installation is compplete, run the below command to start the lgorithm

-python run.py -d <Name of the dataset> -n <amount of data to be processed, values between 0 and 1> -a <Name of the algorithm>
+python run.py -d < Name of the dataset > -n < Amount of data to be processed, values between 0 and 1 > -a <Name of the algorithm>

 Example: